 26. Red Pattu Saree Blouse With Tulle Sleeves

 Minimalistic yet luxurious, just how most of us prefer.
 Use the pattu blouse that comes with the saree for the body of the blouse with Kundan work just for the border; for the sleeves take a separate net or tulle material.
-Simple embroidery designs with scattered pearls just like this one are perfect.
+A simple blouse design for a pattu saree with scattered pearls just like this one is perfect.

 27. Floral Pattu Saree And Embroidered Blouse